zipeng-liu/devHouse/README.md

 ### Denis:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. Implement authentication services for Mock DB - This is for checking and grabbing the data from the fake database.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.
+2. Implement login, register, and logout for Mock DB in the authentication controller - This is to define each route and make the functionalities.
+3. Implement passport configuration for Mock DB - This is to make the passport handle user authentication logic.
+4. Fix the TSX files - This is to make error messages show on on login or registration page, and also added more form columns for registration page.

+I also needed to research on Youtube and Google the following things:

+1. <https://www.passportjs.org/packages/passport-local/> - For implementing passport local strategy.

 ### Armaan:
 I worked on the following tasks: